esokullu/Artificog/README.md

 # Artificog Machine Learning Framework
 [Artificog](http://artificog.com) is a simple Machine Learning Framework consists of implementation of various algorithms including **Deep Learning** methods.
-> Currently Artificog is under active development and other algorithms will be added.

 ## Building
 In order to build the code you can use `cmake` ,